Barça women's

 Will you be Clara Serrajordi?

 — Yes.
 It's impossible to be like her.
-She is a great player, a great captain, I think she is everything…
+She's a great player, a great captain, I think she's everything…

 Which advice do you keep?

 — Alexia has given me very good advice.
-That I should enjoy, that I will have good and bad moments, but that I must learn from all of them.
+That I should enjoy myself, that I will have good and bad moments, but that I must learn from all of them.

 Now you live at La Masia, but at the beginning it was not like this.

-— When I was younger, I studied in the mornings and when I left school, I came straight to train.
-Later I trained in the mornings and came by train, and then I studied at La Masia until they told me I could sleep there.
-I was very grateful because when I was older, I saw that it was a real slog.
+— When I was younger, I used to study in the mornings and when I left school, I would come straight to train.
+Afterwards, I would train in the mornings and come by train, and later I studied at La Masia until they told me I could sleep there.
+I was very grateful because when I was older, I did see that it was a hassle.
 I left at six in the morning and arrived home at ten at night.

 What is life like at La Masia?

-— More and more girls are coming in.
+— More girls are entering each time.
 It helps you perform better because you are more rested and can sleep more.

 But now you will have to become independent.